apache/airflow/docs/apache-airflow-providers/operators-and-hooks-ref/index.rst

 Operators and Hooks Reference
 =============================

 Here is a list of operators and hooks that are released independently of the Airflow core.
-A list of core operators is available in the documentation for ``apache-airflow``: :doc:`Core Operators and Hooks Reference <operators-and-hooks-ref>`.
+A list of core operators is available in the documentation for ``apache-airflow``: :doc:`Core Operators and Hooks Reference <apache-airflow:operators-and-hooks-ref>`.

 .. toctree::
     :maxdepth: 3